Advertiser Disclosure

 The Commodity Supplemental Food Program (CSFP) works to improve the health of low-income elderly persons at least 60 years of age by supplementing their diets with nutritious USDA food.

-Food and administrative funds are distributed to participating states and Indian Tribal Organizations.
+Food and administrative funds are distributed to participating states and Native Tribal Organizations.
 Not designed to provide a complete diet, CSFP food packages are good sources of the nutrients typically lacking in the diets of the beneficiary population.

 Jobs

-A job can add some extra income while also alleviating some of the boredom you may be experiencing since retiring.
+A job can add some extra income while alleviating some of the boredom you may be experiencing since retiring.

 According to a Stanford study, “The Power of Working Longer,” only three months of additional work generates the same increase in retirement income as 30 years of saving an additional 1% of earnings.